-Beautiful beaches, lofty towers, compelling museums, secluded swimming spots, killer cafes – Newcastle brings plenty to the table when it comes to interesting places to visit.
-So, here are the 10 attractions you absolutely must add to your to-do list when you visit this booming beach town that’s a two-hour drive north of Sydney in Australia.
+Beautiful beaches, lofty towers, museums, secluded swimming spots, killer cafes – Newcastle, two hours’ drive north of Sydney, has it all in spades.
+Here are the top attractions to add to your to-do list when you visit this booming beach town.

 Nobbys Beach and Breakwater

 Newcastle harbour might lack the aesthetic appeal of Sydney’s down the road, but it does hold the distinction of being the largest coal-exporting port in the world.
 Gawk at the mammoth container ships with a front-row seat on Nobbys Breakwater, which juts out into the Pacific to guide the ships into the Hunter River.
 The golden sand and picturesque lighthouse also make Nobbys Beach worth a visit.

 Destinations Unlocked:Let our travel expert Stefano help you find your perfect Culture trip

 Looking for an expert's perspective?Uncover my top 3 recommended places from each continent on the map.